muchdogesec/dogesec_website/_posts/2024-06-24-constructing_stix_indicator_patterns.md

 ## tl;dr

+Learn how to write STIX Patterns to create detection rules using some real examples.

+## Overview

 The ultimate use of intelligence is to try and defend or counteract for it.
 For example, understanding how to put in place network defenses or to mitigate an attack that has been successful in part of its initiatives.

 Part of this is to ensure you are able to detect security events (to ensure the bit of intelligence you are looking at has not already impacted you).